Certora/Documentation/docs/prover/cli/conf-file-api.md

 **Boolean Value CLI Options**

-Since boolean flags in the CLI API do not get a value they will be stored as **JSON true**.
+Since some boolean flags in the CLI API do not get a value they will be stored as **JSON true**.
 Example:

 ```
 "send_only": true